igoramidzic/new-weather-app/README.md

-# Weather-App
+# Weather-App __ Dec.
+20, 2016

 ##About:
   Ever wondered what the weather is like in your area?
+Now's your chance..

+  This app shows you your current location, as well as the current weather and temperature.

 ##Technologies:
   + Node.JS